jeffersonsimaogoncalves/tech-generalist/README.md

 ## Usage

+Import the components appropriate for your environment.

+`import {SocialLink, TwitterIcon} from 'tech-generalist-ui-components/next'`

+Use the component in your application somewhere.
+`<SocialLink href="https://twitter.com/jfgrissom" aria-label="Follow on Twitter" icon={TwitterIcon} />`

 In order to use this libarary you'll need to include this node_modules entry in your `tailwind.config.js` file.
 If you don't do this the CSS for the components don't get included in the CSS post processing stage of your build.